TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 2.6.6**
+- Fixed a bug introduced in v2.6.5 that caused all player to be able to use vents when the new option for spy was enabled

 **Version 2.6.5**
 - Added the ability to increase the number of tasks assigned to crewmates